Skip to main content

 Forestry for Birds Webinar and Demo Site Tours for Landowners

 The Wisconsin Center for Wildlife, the Wisconsin Forestry Center, and UW-Extension Forestry teamed up to provide a unique opportunity for landowners to learn how to manage their woodlots to benefit birds!
-Sign up for our free webinar and associated forest demonstration site tours, where landowners will learn how to implement sustainable forestry practices to create habitats for upland gamebirds, neotropical migrants, and more while also generating quality timber.
+Check out our free webinar and associated forest demonstration site tour, where landowners will learn how to implement sustainable forestry practices to create habitats for upland gamebirds, neotropical migrants, and more while also generating quality timber.

 “Forestry for Birds” Webinar